NullCodex/ww.io/README.md

   heroku config:set NODE_ENV=local

-In addition change the following line:
+In addition change the following line in index.js:
 'mongodb://localhost:27017/local'

 To be: